 We are required under the NYSE continued listing standards to maintain a market capitalization of at least \$50 million, over a consecutive 30 trading-day period, and maintain stockholders' equity of at least \$50 million.
 As of March 31, 2020, our market capitalization was less than \$50 million over a consecutive 30-day trading period and our stockholders' equity was less that the minimum threshold.
 As a result, on June 5, 2020, the NYSE sent us a formal notification that we were not compliance with the NYSE continued listing standards.
-In response, on July 20, 2020, we submitted a remediation plan to the NYSE.
-The NYSE has 45 days to review our plan.
-If the NYSE accepts our plan, we will have 18 months to cure the deficiency.
+In response, on July 20, 2020, we submitted a remediation plan to the NYSE and on September 8, 2020 we announced that our remediation plan had been accepted by the NYSE.
 The cure period effectively began on July 1, 2020 and will end on January 1, 2022.
-In the event that the NYSE does not accept our compliance plan or we are unable to cure the deficiency during the 18-month period, our stock may be delisted from the NYSE.
+In the event we are unable to cure the deficiency during the 18-month period, our stock may be delisted from the NYSE.